local_shipping Free Standard Shipping on all orders $25+ and use Coupon Code SummerReading for an additional 20% off!

 It's a Good Thing There Are Bats

-In fact, they help us in many ways-by eating insects, pollinating flowers, and spreading fruit seeds.
+Theres a reason bats are associated with Halloweenthey look pretty spooky!
+But these gentle, shy creatures dont hurt people.
+In fact, they help us in many waysby eating insects, pollinating flowers, and spreading fruit seeds.
 The well-organized chapters help students identify key details.
-The illustrations and text features such as captions and bold print help readers (Ages 6-7) navigate the text while the photographs add clarity and enable students to better understand the text.
+The illustrations and text features such as captions and bold print help students navigate the text while the photographs add clarity and enable students to better understand the text.

 Non-fiction